-It was observed from Table 6. that there were strong consensus between the Allanchery padam-Kallan thodu beneficiaries in ranking the dimensions of livelihood security index.
+It can be observed from Table 6. that there wwas strong consensus between the Allanchery padam-Kallan thodu beneficiaries in ranking the dimensions of livelihood security index.
 The sequence in decreasing order was human capital (4.18), physical capital (3.40), financial capital (3.38), social capital (2.44) and natural capital (1.60).
 This is more or less similar to pattern obtained in Mundyanum and same conclusions were applicable here.

 Table 7.
 Kendall’s coefficient of concordance test for capital assets of livelihood security index of beneficiaries in Mamoodu watershed